 The members of the consortium include the operational centres of the various library networks in Germany, Austria and German-speaking Switzerland, the German National Library and the German Union Catalog of Serials.
 Aditionally, one representative from each of the Deutsche Forschungsgemeinschaft (DFG), the Kultusministerkonferenz (Conference of Germany's Ministries of Culture) and the Deutsche Gesellschaft für Informationswissenschaft und Informationspraxis are standing guests.

 At present Dr. Silke Schomburg of the Hochschulbibliothekszentrum des Landes Nordrhein-Westfalen, Köln, chairs the consortium.
-His deputy is Wolfgang Hamedinger of the Österreichische Bibliothekenverbund und Service GmbH, Vienna.
+Her deputy is Wolfgang Hamedinger of the Österreichische Bibliothekenverbund und Service GmbH, Vienna.
 The Consortium of Library Networks has its administrative office at the German National Library.

 The consortium reports on the meetings and their results in the monthly journal "Bibliotheksdienst" on a regular basis.